-Title of each class

-Name of each exchange on

-Common Shares, par value \$1.00

-Name of each exchange on which registered

-Common Shares, par varue \$1.0

-New York Stock Exchange Bermuda Stock Exchange

-per share Ber.
-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the Registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗵 No o

-Indicate by check mark if the Registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes o No 🗵
+Title of each class Name of each exchange on which registered Common Shares, par value \$1.00 New York Stock Exchange per share Bermuda Stock Exchange Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the Registrant is a well-known seasoned issuer, as s defined in Rule 405 of the Securities Act.
+Yes 🗵 No 🗖 Indicate by check mark if the Registrant is not required to file reports pursua ant to Section 13 or Section 15(d) of the Act.
+Yes $\Box$ No $\blacksquare$ Indicate by check mark whether the Registrant (1) has filed all reports requi ired to be filed by Section 13 or 15(d) of the Securities Exchange Act (

 Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🗵 No o
+Yes 🗷 No 🗖

 Indicate by check mark whether the Registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or shorter period that the registrant was required to submit and post such files).
-Yes 🗵 No o
+Yes $\blacksquare$ No $\square$